gamergemparq/Randomness/README.md

 dictionary size in a rainbow or dictionary attack so large that the attack is not feasible.
-Salts used with the Blowfish hash do not need to be cryptographically secure random strings so Randomness's salt generator by default uses the casses pseudo-random generator.
+Salts used with the Blowfish hash do not need to be cryptographically secure random strings so Randomness's salt generator by default uses the cass's own pseudo-random generator.

 Some people advocate resalting every time a user logs in.
 I think this is only useful if you also limit the time interval between user logins, e.g. block an